lkellermann/spark-lab/README.md

 # Spark Lab

-This repository provides a small environment for `Spark 3.5.3` experiments.
+This repository provides a small environment for `Spark 3.5.7` experiments with `Delta Lake 3.3.2` support.

 ## Objectives

-The objective of this project is to provide files to a developer run experiments in a pseudo `Spark 3.5.3` cluster in client mode.
-This environment is suitable for running small experiments as the ones provided under the `spark-apps` subdirectory.
+The objective of this project is to provide files to a developer run experiments in a pseudo `Spark 3.5.7` cluster in client mode with Delta Lake support.
+This environment is suitable for running small experiments as the ones provided under the `spark-apps` subdirectory, including Delta Lake features like liquid clustering and Z-Order optimization.

 ## What not to expect?

-This repository is not about a data analytics project.
+This repository is **not** about a data analytics project.
 It's about analyzing Spark applications.
 Do not expect to find complex transformations or examples of data enrichment.

 ## Hardware utilized in this project